 Where Do I Start?

 Once you have investigated the program and are sure you are able to meet all of the requirements, the first step is to file an application with a non-refundable filing fee of $150 which will be valid for two years.
+The application includes a line for your signature attesting that you have read and agreed to abide by the BCIA Professional Standards and Ethical Principles of Biofeedback.
+Please be sure to carefully read this document.

 Certification is valid for four years and recertification is based on the successful completion of the written exam or the documentation of 30 hours of accredited, biofeedback-relevant continuing education.